Flight 29 Down

 Flight 29 Down is an American adventure teen drama television series about a group of teenagers who are stranded on an island.
-It was produced by Discovery Kids.
+Broadcast from 2005 to 2007, it was produced by Discovery Kids.
 The show was created by Stan Rogow (Lizzie McGuire, Darcy's Wild Life) and D. J. MacHale (Are You Afraid of the Dark?, The Pendragon book series).
 The executive producers are Rogow, MacHale, Shauna Shapiro Jackson, and Gina & Rann Watumull.

 The third and final season of the series was produced as a four-part film instead of the episodic format of the first two seasons.
 The film, Flight 29 Down: The Hotel Tango, aired in August 2007.
 In addition, the series was broadcast Saturday mornings on NBC as part of the Discovery Kids on NBC brand from 2005 to 2006.

 The show was filmed on the island of Oahu in Hawaii.

 Premise

 The show follows a group of teens stranded on a South Pacific island in the Federated States of Micronesia after they crash their plane (a De Havilland Heron) in a tropical storm while flying to an eco-adventure camping trip in Palau.
 A plot device of a video diary powered by a solar battery charger allows the kids to talk about themselves and to the camera about their difficult everyday struggles, the island, and each other.

 The series bore superficial similarities to Lost, an adult-oriented drama that debuted a year before Flight 29 Down, but Flight 29 Down never incorporated any supernatural elements as Lost eventually did.
 It also has many similarities with The New People and with Gordon Korman's Island trilogy.